Ashland County Vehicle Impound Guide

 • Their valid driver's license

-• A signed authorization letter from you (allowing them to pick up your vehicle)
+• A signed authorization letter from you, granting them permission to retrieve the vehicle on your behalf

 Timeline